RosterElf Logo

 Shift detail & information density

-Connecteam displays basic shift information within the schedule grid, including times and assigned staff.
-Additional details such as job location, shift tasks, and attached documents require opening the shift modal.
+The schedule grid shows basic shift information — times and assigned staff.
+To see additional details like job location, shift tasks, or attached documents, you'll need to open the shift modal.

-The platform does not display financial breakdown or labour cost information directly within the roster view.
-Managers needing to track shift costs must access this information through separate reporting or timesheet functions.
+One thing we noticed: there's no financial breakdown or labour cost information visible within the roster view itself.
+If you need to track shift costs, you'll have to access that through separate reporting or timesheet functions.

 Connecteam shift detail modal showing customisation options